Ted-Smiles/Ted-Smiles/README.md

 - 🌱 I’m currently learning NodeJS and

-- 🔭 I'm complete personal projects in Python and React
+- 🔭 I've completed personal projects in Python and React

 <br/>